shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

        ```

   3. **Becoming Volunteer**
-     - Information for users to know about voluteer opprtunities and have easy sign-up form and login process.
+     - Information for users to know about volunteer opprtunities and have easy sign-up form and login process.
 Make sure they receive mail after applying and selection/rejection mail if selecetd for the process.
-     End Goal: To foster culture of volunteershio and fostering programs enabling a great ecosystem for spokesperson for adoption and intivaties for cat welfare.
+     - End Goal: To foster culture of volunteershio and fostering programs enabling a great ecosystem for spokesperson for adoption and intivaties for cat welfare.
        ```bash
        it("Should display a list of available volunteer roles", () => {});
        it("Should display a list of current volunteers with details", () => {});
-       it("Should be navigated to Volunteer site when clicked on 'Current Volunteers' btn on Volunteer page", () => {});
+       it("Should be navigated to Volunteer site when clicked on 'Current Volunteers' button on Volunteer page", () => {});
-       it("Should be navigated to Kitten Foster Program page when clicked on 'Foster Program' btn on Volunteer page", () => {});
+       it("Should be navigated to Kitten Foster Program page when clicked on 'Foster Program' button on Volunteer page", () => {});
        it("Should allow all volunteers to sign up separately", () => {});
        it("Should navigate to third-party site for logging in to become a volunteer", () => {});
        it("Should submit the volunteer form after submitting correct and right details", () => {});